Matsu Islands: History

-Yuan Dynasty
+Yuan dynasty

-Chinese from Fujian and Zhejiang started migrating to the islands during the Yuan Dynasty.
+Chinese from Fukien and Chekiang started migrating to the islands during the Yuan dynasty.
 Most of the people on Matsu came from Houguan (侯官) (today Changle, Fujian).
-The popular net fishing industry had established the base for development of Fuao settlement and industrial development of the region over several hundred years.
+The popular net fishing industry established the base for development of Fuao settlement and industrial development of the region over several hundred years.

-Ming Dynasty
+Ming dynasty

 Some crewmen of Zheng He temporarily stayed on the islands.

-Qing Dynasty
+Qing dynasty

-During the early Qing Dynasty, pirates gathered here and the residents left temporarily.
-In contrast with Taiwan and Penghu, the Matsu Islands were not ceded to the Japanese Empire via the Treaty of Shimonoseki in 1895.
+During the early Qing dynasty, pirates gathered here and the residents left temporarily.
+In contrast with Taiwan and Penghu, the Matsu Islands were not ceded to the Empire of Japan via the Treaty of Shimonoseki in 1895.
 Due to its strategic location along the only route for the spice traffic, the British established the Dongyong Lighthouse in Dongyin Island in 1912 to facilitate ships navigation.

 Republic of China

-In 1911, the Qing Dynasty was toppled after the Xinhai Revolution on 10 October 1911 and the Republic of China (ROC) was established on 1 January 1912.
+In 1911, the Qing dynasty was toppled after the Xinhai Revolution on 10 October 1911 and the Republic of China (ROC) was established on 1 January 1912.
 Matsu Islands were subsequently governed under the administration of Fukien Province of the ROC.
 On 1 August 1927, the Nanchang Uprising broke out between the ruling Nationalist Party of China (KMT) and Chinese Communist Party (CCP) which marked the beginning of Chinese Civil War.

+Sheng-Chang Lin, a graduate student writing for the University of Nottingham Taiwan Studies Programme, noted that in the pre-1949 period, the Matsu Islands did not have a significant relationship with Taiwan, which at the time was a colony of the Empire of Japan.
+Additionally, he stated that the islands at the time had separate identities and did not have a collective identity as the Matsu Islands.
+Previous groups of islanders perceived themselves as Fujianese.